 "Be not an hypocrite in the sight of men, and take good heed what thou speakest."
 Practice what you preach.

 "Accept no person against thy soul, and let not the reverence of any man cause thee to fall."
-Reminds me not to be swayed by people against my will just because you "know them" or have respect for them.
+Reminds me not to be swayed by people against my will just because you "know them" or have higher respect for them.
+Also, if you are really not feeling something, then do not accept it!
+This verse is against the twisting of the commonly used verse "lov thy neighboor".
+As if you should accept everyone and anything!

 "In no wise speak against the truth; but be abashed of the error of thine ignorance."
-When someone says something true that shocks you, if you feel discomforted, its best to be because of not knowing already, instead of resisting or rejecting the truth because it was "too harsh".
+When someone says something true that shocks you, if you feel discomforted, its best to be, instead of resisting or rejecting the truth because it was "too harsh".

 "Use not many words in a multitude of elders, and make not much babbling when thou prayest."
 Self explanatory, should be taken personal.

 "Go not to law with a judge; for they will judge for him according to his honour."
 Just reminded me how when we go to court we are up against people who live and breathe the law language.
 Like blood in a shark's tank.
-Like trying to do a citizens arrest on a police officer.
-Never go to court unrepresented IMO.
+Like trying to do a citizens arrest on a police officer and taking that to court.

 "Look not round about thee in the streets of the city, neither wander thou in the solitary place thereof."
 Dont wander around.
 Curiosity killed the cat.

 "Because of unrighteous dealings, injuries, and riches got by deceit, the kingdom is translated from one people to another."
 People always ask why things are not the same anymore, and stay stuck in past glories.
-Also a reminder to the "real" israelites/or jews.
+The whole earth is one.
+And because of this unrightousness there is no physical society or kingdom that has passed the test of time.
+Let it be a testimony that unrightousness does not allow good things to prosper.

 "He that gathereth by defrauding his own soul gathereth for others, that shall spend his goods riotously."
 I think many can see this happening today.
 Aligns with the saying that money made quick is spent quick.
-And for people who are in those dealings, most of their money is given to their team anyways, who then spend it quick as well.
+And for people who are in those dealings, most of their money is given to their team (or other people, such as a wicked women, family etc.), who then spend it quick as well.

 "He hath commanded no man to do wickedly, neither hath he given any man licence to sin."
-Nobody has a license to do bad, nor is it justified by god for man to sin.
-There is always a reason things are they way they are.
+Nobody has a license to do bad, nor is it justified by the havenly father for man to sin in any way.
+Not to say that we dont sin, just saying its no talk around justification.
+It is what it is.

 "Trust not thou in their life, neither respect their multitude: for one that is just is better than a thousand; and better it is to die without children, than to have them that are ungodly."
 Never understood why people love having kids in this world???
 Or the wierd social cult that revolves around being a parent and having kids.